chromium/chromium/docs/chrome_browser_design_principles.md

 ## Structure, modularity:
 * Features should be modular.
-    * For most features, all business logic should live in some combination of
+    * For most features, all code should live in some combination of
-      //chrome/browser/<feature>, //chrome/browser/ui/<feature> or
-      //component/<feature>.
+      //component/<feature> and //chrome/browser/<feature> (or
+      //chrome/browser/ui/<feature>), and not in //chrome/browser/ui/views.
+        * The historical rule restricting access to views in //chrome/browser and //chrome/browser/ui has been removed.
-        * This includes views code.
-The historical rule disallowing views in
+        * The historical rule disallowing ui code in //chrome/browser has been removed.
-          //chrome/browser/<feature> and //chrome/browser/ui/<feature> has been
-          removed.
     * WebUI resources are the only exception.
 They will continue to live in
       //chrome/browser/resources/<feature> alongside standalone BUILD.gn files.